-4.)
-Find some of Sweden’s castles
+8.)
+Find Sweden’s castles

 From grand palatial like castles to remote outhouses that guarded Swedish territory, the whole country is scattered with loads of gorgeous castles that you’ll want to explore.

-5.)
+9.)
 Visit the small locality of Sundborn

 Don’t forget to visit Carl Larsson’s house.
 One of the region’s most famed artists.
 Around 160 miles inland from Stockholm, it’s a great place to experience a little piece of old Sweden.

-7.)
-Explore Kalmar and the island of Öland
+10.)
+Explore Kalmar and Öland Island

 For a little jaunt out of the city, drive over to the island of Öland and discover some of the small villages and towns that line its shores.

 For a tasty and city renowned coffee, head over to Balck Coffee and choose your blend for the perfect brew.

 Make sure to visit in the summer months and rent a small sailboat from the historic harbour.
-Still considered one of Uppland’s (and Sweden’s) best preserved wooden cities, it really is a great place to experience the historic charm of Sweden.
+Still considered one of Uppland’s (and Sweden’s) best-preserved wooden cities, it really is a great place to experience the historic charm of Sweden.